The Boy with the Thorn in His Side: Charts

+Certifications

 Reception

 Jack Rabid of Allmusic called this single "great ... just another feather in a jeweled cap".

 Cover versions

 The song was covered by Scottish band Bis on the tribute album The Smiths Is Dead.
 Reviewer Stephen Thomas Erlewine harshly criticised the cover, writing: "Bis utterly disembowel 'The Boy with the Thorn in His Side' with a single-minded stupidity that is just bewildering."

+A cover version recorded by Jeff Buckley in 1993 was distributed by Columbia Records as a 7" in 2016.

+American indie rock bands Jejune and Lazycain released a split EP together in 1999 where they each covered Smiths songs; Jejune covered "The Boy with the Thorn in His Side", Lazycain covered "Handsome Devil".

-The song has been covered by Jeff Buckley, to be distributed by Columbia records as a 7" in 2016, after Buckley's death, and by Belle & Sebastian, Scott Matthews, Emilie Autumn, Xiu Xiu, Dinosaur Jr's J Mascis and The Cat Empire in live performances.
+The song was additionally covered by Belle & Sebastian, Scott Matthews, Emilie Autumn, Xiu Xiu, Dinosaur Jr's J Mascis and The Cat Empire in live performances.